Sohamm-Swamy/Blog-Boss/README.md

 # Blog Boss AI Writer with OpenAI GPT-3
 Create an AI blog writing tool with Open AI API.

-# Get Started with this repo
+# Follow the steps to work on this project
 Copy this repo and move to the root of the directory.
 Create your OpenAI API key and add it to the config.py file (if using vscode or any editor then you can skip this step)